lmarkely/enron_fraud/README.md

 SVC, MLPClassifier, and GaussianNB.
 KNN Classifier has the highest F1 score, precision, and recall among all algorithms evaluated.
 There is no clear pattern among different algorithm performance.
-One interesting observation is that implementing SelectKBest significantly improves the performance of most of the algorithms, except Logistic Regression, Random Forest Classifier, and Linear SVC.
-The performance of KNN is significantly improved by SelectKBest.
+One interesting observation is that implementing SelectKBest significantly improves the performance of KNN.

 **Q:** What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your